-The fate of the free world is in your hands!
+The fate of the world is in your hands!

-LabEscape now offers 3 separate missions, all part of one story arc following renowned quantum physicist Professor Schrödenberg.
-Each mission features a unique set of awesome puzzles and challenges, all designed to amaze, delight, and astound!
+LabEscape now brings you the final chapter in the 4-part story of renowned quantum physicist Professor Schrödenberg.
+As before, this latest mission features a unique set of awesome puzzles and challenges, all designed to amaze, delight, and astound!
 As always, absolutely NO science background is necessary to succeed, only curiosity, good communication skills and a willingness to collaborate with your fellow agents.
-So choose YOUR adventure today!
+So sign up for YOUR adventure today!

 Lincoln Square Mall

 Be sure to check out our latest promotions and discounts!